-We assess goodwill for impairment, at the reporting unit level, annually in the fourth quarter and whenever events or circumstances indicate impairment may exist.
-For impairment testing, the fair values of our reporting units are estimated using an income approach based on discounted forecasted cash flows.
+If it is determined that the first step of the goodwill impairment test is required, we estimate the fair values of applicable reporting units using an income approach based on discounted forecasted cash flows.
 Assumptions are based on our projections and best estimates, using appropriate and customary market participant assumptions.
 Changes in forecasted cash flows or the discount rate would affect the estimated fair values of reporting units and could result in a goodwill impairment charge in a future period.
-No goodwill impairments were identified as a result of the annual or event-driven reviews during the years ended December 31, 2011, 2010 or 2009.
+No goodwill impairments were identified during the years ended December 31, 2012, 2011 or 2010.

 We assess the realizability of intangible assets other than goodwill whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 If an impairment review is triggered, we evaluate the carrying value of intangible assets based on estimated undiscounted future cash flows over the remaining useful life of the primary asset of the asset group and compare that value to the carrying value of the asset group.
 The cash flows that are used contain our best estimates, using appropriate and customary assumptions and projections at the time.
+No impairment charges were recorded on our intangible assets other than goodwill during the years ended December 31, 2012, 2011 and 2010.
 See Note 8 for further information regarding our goodwill and intangible assets.